loopback-labs/rise-calender/SECURITY.md

 If you discover a security vulnerability, please:

 1. **Do not** create a public issue
-2. Email security details to [INSERT SECURITY EMAIL]
+2. Email security details to piyush.bhutoria@gmail.com
 3. Include detailed steps to reproduce
 4. Allow time for investigation and fix